DreamPoland/dream-template/README.md

 Finally, remove all **unnecessary** template functions.
 (support mc versions can easily removed by deleting implement in settings.gradle)

-Read all comment above method/class/reference to find out what it means and how to use it - Build to jar by ``shadowJar`` gradle task.
+Build to jar by ``shadowJar`` gradle task.

 **Required:**
 -----
 - Spigot-api 1.8.8, 1.12.2, 1.16.5, 1.17.1, 1.18.2, 1.19.3 (or implement by self)
-- Java. (jvmTarget 8)
+- Java. (java 11+, target 8)

 Working with NMS:
 -----
 - Add ProtocolLib to build.gradle and work with it.
-- Add craftbukkit packages into mc-version modules.
+- Add nms into mc-version modules.

 ------